FlavioBarbosa2304/FlavioBarbosa2304/README.md

 - 👋 Hi, I’m @FlavioBarbosa2304
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning C/C++ and Python-
+- 🌱 I’m currently learning C/C++, Python and JS.
-.

 <!---
 FlavioBarbosa2304/FlavioBarbosa2304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.